Long History of Islamic Art

 We have bound each human being’s destiny to his neck.
 On the Day of Resurrection, We shall bring out a record for each of them, which they will find spread wide open, ‘Read your record.
 Today your own soul is enough to calculate your account.’
 Whoever accepts guidance does so for his own good; whoever strays does so at his own peril.
 No soul will bear another’s burden, nor do We punish until We have sent a messenger. – Qur’an 17:13-15

 My view is that if you feel you need to go that extra mile to avoid something, then do it.
 However, such personal convictions shouldn’t be imposed on others.
 It could be that Allah has permitted it, as I believe is clearly shown in in light of all of the facts of Qur’an, hadith and history.
 The one who does not transgress the limits set by Allah (shirk) is exercising a creative right given by Allah to enjoy for a better purpose.
 There are things Allah has made clear and other things He has not.
 Of the things He hasn’t made clear He has left us room for growth.
 Both the conservative and liberal thinker can be right within the confines of what Allah has set out for us in the Qur’an.
-In the end, we have to have faith in Allah that He is the God He says He is, the Most Merciful.
+In the end, we must have faith in Allah that He is the God He says He is, the Most Merciful.
 Niyyah (intentions) is the foundation for every act in Islam.

 Messenger of Allah said, “The deeds are considered by the intentions, and a person will get the reward according to his intention.
 So whoever emigrated for Allah and His Messenger, his emigration will be for Allah and His Messenger; and whoever emigrated for worldly benefits or for a woman to marry, his emigration would be for what he emigrated for”. – Riyad as-Salihin [Bukhari and Muslim]